-Uplands Enterprise Trust (UET) is a Swindon based charity that helps young people with SEND to help themselves.
+Uplands Enterprise Trust (UET) is a Swindon based charity that helps young people and adults with additional needs to help themselves.

 UET is led by a knowledgeable board of voluntary Trustees and run by enthusiastic, skilled and creative staff.

-Launched in 2012, the Trust is constantly developing, expanding and changing to improve the lives of disabled young people within Swindon and the surrounding areas.
-UET now provide a Skills for Life and Skills for Work offer for post 18, Saturday club as well as work experience within our charity shops and farm for our educational partners at Brunel SEN MAT.
+Launched in 2012, the Trust is constantly developing, expanding, and changing to improve the lives of young people with additional needs within the Swindon and surrounding areas.
+UET provides a Skills for Ever offer for post 18, this offers both life and employability skills within our settings, enterprise, catering, logistics, textiles, crafts, horticulture, and animal care across several sites in Swindon.

-Our Skills for Life provision is based at the Community Enterprise Centre in Penhill.
+Our Bespoke offer is based at the Community Enterprise Centre in Penhill.